wildthink/carbon/README.md

 of all living organisms.
 Carbon atoms are able to link with each other and with other atoms to form chains and rings, and an infinite variety of carbon compounds exist.

-graphene | ˈɡraˌfēn |
-noun
-a fullerene consisting of bonded carbon atoms in sheet form one atom thick.